How to Improve Urgent Care Billing and Your Revenue Cycle Management Process

 Get the Ultimate eBook for Urgent Care Billing and Operations and learn:

 You can’t manage what you don’t measure.
-In order to gauge where you need to improve, and how well your optimizations are working, you’ll need to determine key performance indicators (KPIs) that make sense for your goals.
+In order to gauge where you need to improve and how well your optimizations are working, you’ll need to determine key performance indicators (KPIs) that make sense for your goals.
 While these can vary by clinic, there are ten foundational KPIs that we recommend for most urgent cares.
 (Pro tip: close out reporting at the end of every month.)

 The average revenue per visit is the total amount received per visit from both the patient and the payer.
 Average revenue shows actual payments received per visit.
 It also helps determine projected cash amounts.